wp-plugins/login-and-out/readme.txt

 Tested up to: 2.9.1
 Stable:2.1.1

-Adds a user friendly tool to make login/logout easy.
-Can be used as a widget or inserted into your site's PHP.
-Compatible WP 2.7+.
-Available in English, French, Spanish, Dutch, Norwegian and Persian.
+Adds simple, clean links so users can login/logout & register easily.
+Highly customisable, & can be used as a widget or inserted into your site's PHP.
+Many translations available, including English, French, Spanish, Dutch, Norwegian and Persian.

 == Description ==